rainerpm/CSAssignmentChecker/README.md

      * **Answer y** to judge the program as correct and update the program's status in /demo/scoreboard/.
    * NOTE: This particular student program when run with the teacher supplied input file /demo/ASSIGNMENT_GROUPS/pythonAssignments/encryption/encryption.dat is expected to print out exactly what's found in /demo/ASSIGNMENT_GROUPS/pythonAssignments/encryption/gold.txt.
 * The program is once again in the mode of continually checking for new submissions to the class period folder **/demo/4/**.
-  * Use Ctrl-C to go back to the Main Menu.
+  * Use Ctrl-C to go back to the Main Menu (this works in Python Idle, but not in Thonny).
+If Ctrl-C does not work in your IDE, simply restart **CSAC** to switch class periods.
-* The class Period directories for Period 4 & 5 (**/demo/4/** and **/demo/5/**) already contained student registrations in the REGISTER.txt file.
-For class Period 1, we will now register two students in the **/demo/1/REGISTER.txt** file.
-You can manually edit this file to add students or to have **CSAC** register the students copy the two files in demo/sampleSubmissions/studentRegistrations/ to  **/demo/1/**.
 * **Answer 1** in the Main Menu.
 The program detects the registration files in **/demo/1/** and registers the 2 students by creating/updating the file REGISTER.txt in the student's class period folder.
 * To demo the more advanced verification of a JAVA program, copy the student program /demo/sampleSubmissions/studentProblems/Lovelace Ada 1234 - GCD.zip to the class period 1 folder /demo/1/.
   This represents the student's code for an assignment named "GCD".
 The student submitted a zip file containing **GCD.java** (definining the GCD object) and the test code for that object that the student wrote in **GCDRunner.java**.
 In addition to the expected output file gold.txt, the teacher has also supplied a specific test program called **GCDTester.java** in the folder **/demo/ASSIGNMENT_GROUPS/first6weeksAssignments/GCD/** as well as **runnerUserInput&.txt** files to provide user input to GCDRunner.java.
 The program runs the GCDTester program and should report *** CORRECT *** since the program's output matches the expected output in gold.txt.
 Selecting **d** in the assignment menu shows the program and expected output in the diff program.
 This is the output from the runs of GCDTester.java and GCDRunner.java (with the runnerUserInput*.txt files providing the user input).